drdsdaniel/labeler/README.md

 <!-- badges: end -->

 This package contains functions to assign and use data labels in an easy and efficient way.
-With an easy-to-share structure.
+With an easy to share structure.

 ## Installation